 "Response" means the time when Net Friends starts or restarts work on a Ticket after it has been assigned Active Status in Net Friends's PSA platform.

 "Normal Priority" means the priority assigned to a Ticket that meets neither the criteria for Important nor Critical Priority assignment.

-"Office Hours" means weekdays between 0830 and 1730, Eastern Standard/Daylight time, except for the Federal Holiday Observation Dates designated as New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
+"Office Hours" means weekdays between 0830 and 1730, Eastern Standard/Daylight time, except for the Federal Holiday Observation Dates designated as New Year’s Day, Martin Luther King Jr. Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.

 "Resolution" means the time when Net Friends assigns a Ticket to Inactive Status.

 "Service Request" means a request from a user, or a user’s authorized representative, for Net Friends to initiate a service action that NetFriends considers a normal part of service delivery.